mwertich/CIL/README.md

 (You can also call the entire training and validation lists: --train-list train_list.txt --val-list val_list.txt (requiring almost 200 GB RAM to store all intermediate predictions), so we recommend using the smaller lists instead)

 Furthermore, you need to specify your ethz username on the cluster so that the intermediate prediction of the base and expert models get stored at scratch on the cluster or point to a local path at --predictions-temp-root where predictions_temp can be stored.

-## (Optional 3.5 Evaluate the existing base or expert models)

-In order to evaluate an existing MiDaS UQ model you should run the evaluate_notebook.py script.
-The exact command is:

-    python src/evaluate_model.py -p <path_to_evaluated_model>

-This script will print the uncertainty sestimation quality metrics as well as depth estimation quality metrics.

 ### 4. Learn Metamodel by loading all predictions/uncertainties and utilizing Mixture of Experts Ensembling, and Inverse Uncertainty Averaging